-Arcadia Group, which owns High Street retailers such as Topshop, Dorothy Perkins, Evans and Burton, has collapsed into administration.
+Arcadia Group, which owns high street retailers such as Topshop, Dorothy Perkins, Evans and Burton, collapsed into administration in November 2020.

 Can I still use gift cards or vouchers?

-That said, gift cards can only be used to fund 50% of the total purchase, meaning you’ll have to pay for the other half with your own money.
+Gift cards for Wallis, Dorothy Perkins, Burton and Evans can only be used to fund 50% of your total purchase, meaning you’ll have to pay the other half with your own money.

-If you’re holding onto a gift voucher for one of the retailers, we’d recommend spending it soon in case the stores stop accepting them entirely.
+If you’re holding onto a gift voucher for one of the retailers still accepting them, we’d recommend spending it as soon as possible.